davelopez/galaxy-workflows-vscode/server/README.md

 ### packages/yaml-language-service

 This library implements a language service to provide basic _smarts_ for YAML documents.
 It is based and inspired by both the [YAML Language Server](https://github.com/redhat-developer/yaml-language-server) implementation from Red Hat and the [vscode-json-languageservice](https://github.com/microsoft/vscode-json-languageservice) by Microsoft.

+### packages/workflow-tests-language-service

+This library implements a language service to provide basic _smarts_ for **Galaxy workflow test documents**.
+This library is used by the `gxformat2` language server to provide autocompletion, validation and hover information for test documents.